ros2/ros2_documentation/source/Concepts/About-Executors.rst

       return 0;
    }

-The call to *spin* basically expands to an instatiation and invokation of the Single-Threaded Executor, which is the simples Executor:
+The call to ``spin(node)`` basically expands to an instatiation and invokation of the Single-Threaded Executor, which is the simplest Executor:

 .. code-block:: cpp